regen-network/regen-ledger/x/ecocredit/spec/06_tests.md

 ### Create Credit Batch

-If a user tries to create a credit batch and their account address is on the list of approved credit issuers for the given credit class, then the transaction is successful and the credit batch is created.
+If a user tries to create a credit batch and their account address is on the list of approved credit issuers, then the transaction is successful and the credit batch is created.

-GIVEN - user is on list of approved credit issuers for the given credit class WHEN - user tries to create a credit batch
+GIVEN - user is on list of approved credit issuers WHEN - user tries to create a credit batch
 THEN - transaction is successful, credit batch is created

-If a user tries to create a credit batch and their account address is NOT on the list of approved credit issuers for the given credit class, then the transaction fails and the credit batch is NOT created.
+If a user tries to create a credit batch and their account address is NOT on the list of approved credit issuers, then the transaction fails and the credit batch is NOT created.

-GIVEN - user is NOT on list of approved credit issuers for the given credit class WHEN - user tries to create a credit batch
+GIVEN - user is NOT on list of approved credit issuers WHEN - user tries to create a credit batch
 THEN - transaction fails, credit batch is NOT created